Diet

 • Seeds

-A guineas pig will happily eat all these three components, if offered, but should it?
+A guinea pig will happily eat all three if offered, but should it?

 Can Guinea Pigs Eat Cantaloupe Seeds?